2007 Malian parliamentary election: Results

 Final first round results from the Constitutional Court were announced on July 14, confirming provisional results released on July 6.
 13 seats were won in the first round, all of them by parties included in the pro-Touré Alliance for Democracy and Progress (ADP) coalition: nine seats for the Alliance for Democracy in Mali (ADEMA), three for the Union for the Republic and Democracy (URD), and one for the National Rally for Democracy (RND).
 Out of 55 districts, eight were decided in the first round, leaving 47 districts (and 134 seats) to be decided in the second round.
 In the eight districts won in the first round, an ADEMA-RND list won three seats in Mopti District, a URD list (including former prime minister Younoussi Touré) won two seats in Niafunké District, an ADEMA list won one seat in Diré District, an ADEMA list won three seats in Gao District, an ADEMA list won one seat in Ménaka District, an ADEMA list won one seat in Abeibara District, a URD list won one seat in Téssalit District, and an ADEMA list won one seat in Tin-Essako District.
 Voter turnout in the first round was placed at 33.39%.

 Provisional second round results showed the ADP had won a total of 116 seats (in both rounds).
 Of the ADP parties, ADEMA had the most seats with a total of 55, followed by URD with a total of 35.
 The opposition parties grouped into the Front for Democracy and the Republic (FDR) had 15 seats, 11 for the RPM and four for PARENA.
 SADI, which is not part of the ADP or the FDR, had four seats.
 Independents had 13 seats.

 Final results announced by the Constitutional Court on August 11 showed the ADP with 113 seats (including 51 for ADEMA and 34 for the URD), the FDR with 15 seats, independents with 15 seats, and SADI with four seats.
 ADEMA lost four of the seats it had in the provisional results due to the court's ruling that electoral fraud occurred in three districts: Koulikoro, Goundam and Tombouctou.
 15 parties won seats.

 A number of important politicians failed to win seats in the first round and faced the second round: Keïta, Mariko, National Congress for Democratic Initiative President Mountaga Tall in Ségou, and ADEMA President Dioncounda Traoré in Nara.
 All of them were successful in the second round.
-Second round turnout was estimated at about 12% in Bamako and 33% in the countryside.
+Second round turnout was estimated at 12% in Bamako and 33% in the countryside.